alxiang/docs/people.md

 **Path:** Assets/Scripts/Agents/RocketboxRandomAvatar.cs
 **Distribution:** Developed by us

 This script picks an avatar prefab at random from the *Resources/Prefabs/Rocketbox* directory and instantiate it in the scene in its same location, then it adds to it the necessary components for animation and navigation.
+Any changes to properties of the agent Rigidbodies, such as their mass or degrees of freedom, should be made in this script.

 ### Making a Rocektbox avatar prefab